CDCgov/trusted-intermediary/adr/004-groovy-spock.md

 ### Positive

-- expressive and readable tests
+- Expressive and readable tests
-- supports data-driven testing which is useful for testing FHIR resources across a variety of scenarios with different data sets
+- Supports data-driven testing which is useful for testing FHIR resources across a variety of scenarios with different data sets
-- integrates well with java
+- Integrates well with Java

 ### Negative

-- limited IDE support
+- Limited IDE support

 ### Risks

-- tests can run slow
+- Tests can run slow
-- dependency management difficulties
+- Dependency management difficulties

 ## Related Issues